 It’s also vital that you get medical attention as soon as possible, even if you feel that your injury is minor.
 If you need immediate medical attention, you should get it right away, but inform your supervisor if possible.
 Your employer or the workers’ compensation insurer can suggest a doctor, but you are able to choose.

 Work With an Experienced Union Workers Compensation Attorney in Albany

-As a union member, you may have access to certain additional protection and benefits under the law if you’re injured.
+As a union member, you may have access to certain additional protections and benefits under the law if you’re injured.
 By working with an experienced attorney, you ensure that you receive the most favorable possible outcome for your case based on the details of your union contract.
 For a consultation, please contact Paul Giannetti, Attorney at Law.